 All posts

 Test data management (TDM) is the umbrella term for how a team provisions, maintains, and governs the data its tests run against.
-It is also a term shaped almost entirely by enterprise vendors selling to Fortune-500 IT departments, which is why the first five results for the phrase read like the same brochure rewritten in different voices.
-This piece is for the team that does not have a $200K procurement cycle but still cannot ship with test@test.com everywhere — the underserved middle that the category was not built for and that has to figure out what TDM means on its own terms.
+It is also a term shaped almost entirely by enterprise vendors selling to Fortune-500 IT departments, which is why the first five SERP results for the phrase read like the same brochure rewritten in different voices.
+What follows is the version for teams that never route production data into development: the three pillars, the four tool tiers, and an in-house framework that wraps both.

-• Test data management was defined by enterprise vendors selling production-data masking and subsetting at scale; the resulting vocabulary assumes a buyer profile most mid-market teams do not match.
+• Test data management was defined by enterprise vendors selling production-data masking and subsetting at scale; the resulting vocabulary assumes a buyer that routes prod data into pre-prod, which not every team does.

-• The three canonical TDM pillars — masking, subsetting, and synthetic generation — are not equally relevant once a team commits to never using production data outside production.
+• The three canonical TDM pillars — masking, subsetting, and synthetic generation — are not coequal: teams that commit to never letting production rows reach development find two of them largely unnecessary.

 Test data management is the process of provisioning, maintaining, and governing the data that flows through development, QA, staging, and pre-production environments.
 It includes how that data gets created, how it is refreshed when the schema changes, who is allowed to see it, where it lives, and how it is destroyed when no longer needed.
 In a mature definition the term covers everything from an INSERT statement in a migration file to the data-governance policies that decide whether a developer can see a customer's name on a Tuesday morning.